-Still, even with all the rational arguments going in its favour, Amazon to eBay arbitrage has an air of injustice about it.
-It’s so far removed from the way people expect a retailer to operate, that I doubt it will ever be seen by everyone as an honourable way to do business.
+Still, even with all the rational arguments going in its favor, Amazon to eBay arbitrage has an air of injustice about it.
+It’s so far removed from the way people expect a retailer to operate, that I doubt it will ever be seen by everyone as an honorable way to do business.

 Don’t eBay buyers get upset when they receive their order from Amazon?